se701team3/Forgettable/forgettable-frontend/README.md

    * It must export a variable called firebaseConfig which contains information about the firebase configuration.
     This information can be found for a Firebase project by going into `Project Settings`, then within `Your apps` and copying the firebaseConfig variable for the Forgettable web app.
+3. Create .env under repo's `forgettable-frontend` folder
+    - `REACT_APP_MAPS_API_KEY` should be set to a Google Cloud API key with Places and Maps APIs enabled
-3. Run `npm i` to install all the required dependencies
+4. Run `npm i` to install all the required dependencies
-4. npm `npm start` to start the application
+5. npm `npm start` to start the application
-5. To exit the application press `Ctrl + C`
+6. To exit the application press `Ctrl + C`

 ## Available Scripts
 In this project directory you can run: